Rwanda’s National Forest Policy

 - An Environmental Impact Assessment (EIA) is required for all projects to assess any negative impacts and put mitigation measures in place if necessary.
 The responsible institution is the Rwanda Environment Management Authority (REMA) which oversees all projects that are implemented at a national level including public and private projects.

 - According to the EIA procedure, a project will not be granted permission without supportive scientific evidence.
-But in any event, if people are negatively impact, compensation is required by the Constitution and environmental law.
+But in any event, if people are negatively impacted, compensation is required by the Constitution and environmental law.

 - Article 7 of the Environmental Law contains the provision that every person has the right to take part in the decision-making strategies aimed at protecting the environment.
 There are public hearings, as stipulated by Article 9 of the guidelines for the EIAs.